platonai/PulsarRPAPro/README.md

 Exotic is the professional edition of Pulsar with advanced AI support to do auto web mining.

-There are already some scraping examples for the most popular websites, we are keeping adding more cases.
+There are already dozens of scraping cases for the most popular websites, we are keeping adding more cases.

 Exotic demonstrates: